Tribal Persian Rug Designs: A Brief History

-Carpet weaving has always been an important part of Persian culture and art for centuries and among all the regions in Asia that produce hand woven rugs, Persian rugs are known for the variety and complexity of their designs.
+Carpet weaving has always been an important part of Persian culture and art for centuries.
+Among all the regions in Asia that produce hand woven rugs, Persian rugs are known for the variety and complexity of their designs.

 For example, the carpets woven in the Safavid court of Isfahan, a centrally located province in Iran, during the 1500s are particularly noted for their sophisticated variety of colors and artistic design.
-These rugs are important artifacts in museum and private collections all over the world.
-The design of these rugs is part of a tradition extending for the entire life of the Persian Empire, and extending up to today.
+These rugs are important artifacts in museums and private collections all over the world.
+The design of these rugs is part of a tradition extending for the entire life of the Persian Empire.

 Detail of a Safavid court rug.
 Created in the 16th century.

 Carpets woven in places such as Tabriz, Kerman, Mashhad, Kashan, Isfahan, Nain, and Qom are noted for their unique weaving techniques, colors and patterns, as well as for the high quality of the materials they use.
 Rug makers in places such as Tabriz have been responsible for keeping the tradition of rug weaving alive during periods of historical decline.

 Rugs that have been woven by different Iranian tribes all use high quality wool, radiant and intricate colors, and showcase their unique traditional patterns.

 Weavers from small villages make rugs with simpler, livelier designs, which contrast with the more complex and planned out designs of the larger manufacturers.

 The artistic quality of Persian rugs has suffered during certain periods in history, especially during periods of social unrest or change.
 One example of this was when synthetic dyes were introduced during the 1850s.